 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Dallhan were recorded, including Almayne, Alman, Allman, Almand, Hallman, Allmaine, Almon, Almand, Altman, Allman, Ellman, Dalman and many more.

 Early Notables of the Dallhan family (pre 1700)

-More information is included under the topic Early Dallhan Notables in all our PDF Extended History products and printed products wherever possible.
+Another 418 words (30 lines of text) are included under the topic Early Dallhan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dallhan family to Ireland

 Some of the Dallhan family moved to Ireland, but this topic is not covered in this excerpt.